 In a new series on the blog, we’ve been looking at how you can use social media ads to stand out from the saturation of content on social feeds.
 We looked at how you can use:

-Now, we are rounding out our series with a brief look at advertising on other leading social media platforms: Instagram, Pinterest, and Snapchat.
+To round out our series, we will take a brief look at advertising on other leading social media platforms: Instagram, Pinterest, and Snapchat.

 The rest of this post will give you an overview of how to start using social media marketing to connect with audiences on these popular platforms.